HaramChoi-askui/ios-simulator-automation/README.md

 **2) Open the Safari Web Browser and Type the Keyword**
 - Here we click on the small **Search** widget that pops up the **Spotlight** of the iOS.
-- We type the name of the app we want to launch into the **Spotlight** by using a shell command.
 - Note that there is a small helper function `ascriptTextInput()` at the top of the test code.
 This function returns a string of an **Apple Script** that automates the keyboard input:

 ```ts